Philip & Mary (1554 - 1558) – see also the IRISH hammered section

 Groat

-WTH-7771: Philip & Mary Tudor Hammered Silver Groat.
+WTH-9076: Philip and Mary Hammered Silver Tudor Groat in High Grade.
 Initial mark Lis, 1554-58, Spink 2508.
 A single portrait, left, of Mary but with the legend PHILIP ET MARIA indicating this coin is 1554-58, after Mary married Philip of Spain.
-Interestingly, all the silver denominations of this reign higher than a groat had busts of Mary AND Philip but groats and below only had Mary's bust.
+Mary was the only child of Henry VIII (her mother was Catherine of Aragon) to survive to adulthood.
+Mary quickly and efficiently disposed of Lady Jane Gray – proclaimed Queen when Mary’s younger brother Edward VI, died at age 9 – by beheading her, a process not unfamiliar to her, being the daughter of Henry VIII.
+Interestingly, all the silver denominations of this joint reign, higher than a groat, had busts of Mary AND Philip but groats and below only had Mary's bust.
 This may well be a result of lack of space on a smaller flan but bearing in mind the vast majority of the general population at the time would only ever handle these smaller denominations, the crown was perhaps missing a trick in getting out the message to the populace (and coinage was really the only way of doing this) that Philip was here.
-Or perhaps this was a calculated act on behalf of the crown in an effort not to upset the Joe Public apply cart?!
-A terrific example of this usually worn and problematic issue. £595
+Or perhaps this was a calculated act on behalf of the crown in an effort not to upset the apply cart?!
+A terrific example of this usually worn and problematic issue. £795

 Pence